-- 1. Click Random FOV to select a field of view to work on. - 2.
-Adjust brightness/contrast using the control in the right panel. - 3.
-(Optional) Define a region of interest to work on by clicking ROI to speed up image segmentation. - 4.
-Select the desired Model from the drop-down list in the Neural Network Segmentation panel. - 5.
+- 1. In the Image Selection pane, click Random FOV to select a field of view. - 2.
+On the right side of the screen, use the Adjust sliders to modify the brightness and contrast. - 3.
+(Optional) Define a region of interest by clicking ROI to speed up image segmentation. - 4.
+In the Neural Network Segmentation pane, click the Model drop-down list, and select the model. - 5.
 Click Apply. - 6.
-Adjust the opacity of the Annotation and Segmentation masks using the sliders in the Overlays panel. - 7.
-Select the Label to be applied (Target or Background) in the Labeling Tools panel. - 8.
-Use the Background label to train the model to remove false-positive regions. - 9.
-Use the Target label to train the model to remove false-negative regions. - 10.
-Select the labeling tool that best fits the objects/areas to be labeled.
+In the Overlays pane, use the Annotation and Segmentation sliders to adjust the opacity of the masks. - 7.
+In the Labels pane, select one of the following: - Select the Background label to train the model to remove false-positive regions. - Select the Target label to train the model to remove false-negative regions. - 8.
+In the Labeling Tools pane, select the labeling tool that best fits the objects/areas to be labeled.
 The following table describes the tool options:

 Labeling Tool Description Brush Allows free-hand annotation - the circle size of the cursor corresponds to the size of the brush stroke.
 Line Allows annotating a series of lines using mouse clicks.
 Polygon Allows for annotation of larger regions.
-Connected component Labels image regions with intensities like selected pixels.
+Connected Component Labels image regions with intensities like selected pixels.
 It can be used for quick annotation of structures of interest. a.
 Adjust the slider bar to change the sensitivity. b.
 Use the Fill Holes check box to include gaps in the annotated area. c.
 Add more annotations to correct the segmentation of desired structures.

-- 11. Click Correct to apply the annotations to the segmented image. - 12.
-When the segmentation of the image is satisfactory, the FOV or ROI can be added to the training set by clicking Add to Training Set in the Labeling Tools panel.
+- 9. Click Correct to apply the annotations to the segmented image. - 10.
+When you are satisfied with the segmentation of the image, click Add to Training Set in the Labeling Tools pane to add the FOV or ROI to the training set.